Yang Chongrui: Biography

 Yang was born in 1891 in Tongzhou District, Beijing to a family of farmers.
 Her father was well educated, having passed governments exams at the age of eighteen and became a government official candidate.
 Yang graduated with a degree in medicine from a Peking Union Medical College and chose to practice at a hospital in Dezhou, Shandong Province.

 Moving back to Beijing six years later she worked in the obstetrics and gynecology department at the Peking Union Medical College Hospital where she worked to decrease infant mortality.
 To expand her knowledge, the hospital sent Yang to the United States to learn about more modern childbirth techniques at Johns Hopkins University.

 After graduating in 1927 she returned to China and organised a number of training sessions for childbirth assistants to teach them the importance of cleanliness and how to care for newborn babies.
 Under Yang's advice the government established a midwifery education committee in 1929 and opened the nation's first midwifery school with Yang as its principal.
 By the late 1930s, more than 60 midwifery schools were set up across China and with scholarships provided by the Rockefeller Foundation many doctors went to study midwifery in England.

+In 1930, Yang established a birth control clinic in Beijing.
+Yang's clinic offered diaphragms, sponges, and vaginal plugs (yindaosai).
+While Yang's primary goal in operating the birth control clinic was to assist working class women, most of the women who came to the clinic were from middle and upper class backgrounds.